-Here’s what happens to first offenders under the new law.
-If your breath test result is less than .10 or if there is no result, that person’s driving privilege is revoked indefinitely on conviction until they demonstrate that they have a vehicle available to them with the AIID installed.
+Under the new law, if your blood or breath test result is less than .10 or if there is no result, that person’s driving privilege is revoked indefinitely on conviction until they demonstrate that they have a vehicle available to them with the AIID installed and obtain a physical driver’s license bearing the AIID restriction imprinted on the license.
 First offenders with a breath test result of between a .10 and .14 face the indefinite driving privilege revocation followed by an AIID restriction of no less than seven and no more than 12 months.
-For first offenders with a reading of a 0.15 or higher, there is an indeterminate period during which the person’s driving privilege is revoked until they demonstrate that they have installed an AIID in a vehicle that’s available to them.
-Once that occurs, there is a four- to six-month period of driving privilege revocation followed by the AIID-restricted privilege for a period of no less than nine and no more than 15 months.
+For first offenders with a result of 0.15 or higher, there is indefinite driving privilege revocation ending when they demonstrate that they have installed an AIID in a vehicle that’s available to them, followed by a four- to six-month period of driving privilege revocation followed by the AIID-restricted privilege for a period of full driving privilege revocation, after which their driving privilege is restricted to only those vehicles equipped with an AIID for no less than nine and no more than 15 months.

-For second offenders, current law requires a two-year period of revocation followed by a period of no less than one and no more than three years with the alcohol ignition interlock.
-Under the new law, the revocation would be changed to a range of no less than one and no more than two years, followed by a period of no less than two and no more than four years of AIID restriction.
-Currently, a third offender faces a 10-year revocation of driving privileges followed by a period of no less than one and no more than three years of AIID restriction.
-Under the new law, there would be an eight-year revocation followed by a period of no less than two and no more than four years of the AIID restriction.
+For second offenders, the old law required a two-year period of revocation followed by a period of no less than one and no more than three years with the AIID.
+Under the new law, the revocation changes to a range of no less than one and no more than two years, followed by a period of no less than two and no more than four years of AIID restriction.
+Under the old law, a third offender faced a 10-year revocation of driving privileges followed by a period of no less than one and no more than three years of AIID restriction.
+Under the new law, there is an eight-year revocation followed by a period of no less than two and no more than four years of the AIID restriction.

-All other penalties remain the same.
-That is, all fines, requirements that one attends the Intoxicated Driver Resource Center, and whatever follow up they require remains the same.
-The requirement that surcharges be paid to the Motor Vehicle Commission and the various fees to the Motor Vehicle Commission and Department of Health also remain the same.
+All other penalties–i.e., all fines and assessments, requirements that one attend the Intoxicated Driver Resource Center and whatever follow up it requires, jail and community service for second offenders, and jail for third offenders–remain the same.
+The requirement to pay surcharges to NJMVC and the various fees to NJMVC and the Department of Health also remain the same.